James P. Landis

-James Parker Landis (July 20, 1843 – December 1, 1924) was a United States soldier who was recognized with his nation's highest award for valor, the U.S. Medal of Honor, for his gallantry during the American Civil War.
-While serving as the Chief Bugler of the 1st Pennsylvania Cavalry/44th Pennsylvania Volunteers as part of the Union Army, he captured the enemy flag during the Battle of Amelia Springs at Paines Crossroads, Virginia on April 5, 1865.
+James Parker Landis (July 20, 1843 – December 1, 1924) was an American soldier who served in the Union Army during the American Civil War.
+He received the Medal of Honor for the capture of a Confederate flag during the Battle of Amelia Springs while serving as the Chief Bugler of the 1st Pennsylvania Cavalry.

-Formative years
+Early life

-Born in Mifflin County, Pennsylvania on July 20, 1843, James Parker Landis was a son of Pennsylvania natives Martin and Mary Landis.
-Reared and educated in that county, he resided in the community of Lewistown in Derry Township in 1860 with his parents and older brother Joseph, who served as an apprentice plasterer to master plasterer and family patriarch Martin Landis.
+James Parker Landis was born and raised in Mifflin County, Pennsylvania on July 20, 1843, to Martin and Mary Landis.
+By 1860 he resided in the community of Lewistown in Derry Township with his parents and older brother Joseph, who served as an apprentice plasterer to his father Martin, a master plasterer.

 Civil War

-On August 18, 1861, Landis enrolled for Civil War military service at Lewistown, Pennsylvania.
-He then officially mustered in for duty at Washington on August 27 as a sergeant and bugler with Company C of the 1st Pennsylvania Cavalry (also known as the 44th Pennsylvania Volunteers).
+Landis enlisted into the Union Army on August 18, 1861 from Lewistown, Pennsylvania.
+He then officially mustered for duty in Washington, D.C. on August 27, 1861 as a sergeant and bugler with Company C of the 1st Pennsylvania Cavalry (also known as the 44th Pennsylvania Volunteers).
 Military records at the time described him as being an 18-year-old plasterer from Mifflin County who was 5' 9-1/2" tall with black hair, black eyes and a dark complexion.

-Transported with his regiment to Camp Jones near Washington, D.C. in August 1861, he and his fellow 1st Pennsylvania Cavalrymen were assigned to defensive duties there.
-Attached with his regiment to the Union's Army of the Potomac through April 1862 (McCall's Division through March and McDowell's I Corps through April), he and his regiment's first major engagement came in the Expedition to Dranesville beginning in late November 1861.
+Transported with his regiment to Camp Jones near Washington, D.C. in August 1861, he and the 1st Pennsylvania Cavalrymen were assigned to defensive duties.
+Attached with his regiment to the Union's Army of the Potomac through April 1862 (McCall's Division through March and McDowell's I Corps through April), his regiment's first major engagement came in the expedition to Dranesville beginning in late November 1861.
 After seeing action with the men from his company (C) and those from companies D, E, H, and I at Dranesville on December 20, he was stationed with the 1st Pennsylvania Cavalry at Camp Pierpont through March 1862.
-Participating with his regiment in the Advance on Manassas from March 10 to 15, he then engaged in McDowell's operations in and around Falmouth from April 9 to 19 of that year.
-Reassigned with his regiment to Bayard's Cavalry Brigade, which was attached to the Department of the Rappahannock (until June 1862), the Army of Virginia's III Corps (to September 1862) and the Army of the Potomac to June 1863, he fought with his regiment in the battles of Cross Keys, Virginia (June 8, 1862) and Cedar Mountain (August 9); Second Battle of Bull Run (August 28–30, 1862); battles of Antietam (September 17, 1862) and Fredericksburg (August 12–15, 1862); and Stoneman's 1863 Raid (April 13 to May 10, 1863).
+Participating with his regiment in an advance on Manassas from March 10 to 15, he then engaged in McDowell's operations in and around Falmouth from April 9 to 19 of that year.
+Reassigned with his regiment to Bayard's Cavalry Brigade, which was attached to the Department of the Rappahannock (until June 1862), the Army of Virginia's III Corps (to September 1862) and the Army of the Potomac to June 1863, he fought with his regiment in the battles of Cross Keys (June 8, 1862) and Cedar Mountain (August 9); Second Battle of Bull Run (August 28–30, 1862); battles of Antietam (September 17, 1862) and Fredericksburg (August 12–15, 1862); and Stoneman's 1863 Raid (April 13 to May 10, 1863).